Updated: Aug 5

 When parent's divorce and remarry, the children are expected to accept an entirely new set of relatives, but, honestly, they are complete strangers.
 It was uncomfortable and difficult for me.
 You would never know it, but I am an introvert, and prefer to be alone.
 I can eat by myself, go to the movies by myself, and spend ridiculous amounts of time alone, and it doesn't bother me.
 I am very good at masking the real "Krissie."
 (Most of my family calls me Krissie).
 I quickly learned to use writing as a therapeutic tool.
 No one ever saw the true feelings wrote on paper because I later burned them.
 I learned to use music as a way to take my mind off things and later started writing songs.
 I'm attracted to dark things because they represent that part of my life, which is probably unhealthy, but it works for me.

 When I turned eighteen, I decided to live with my Dad.
 He had divorced his second wife and lived alone.
 I wanted to know him and felt cheated by not having him in my life, so I moved to Kentucky and enrolled in Hazard Community College.
+The strain of our last conversation temporarily lifted and was never mentioned again.
 It was during this time I saw the real man.
 He would not buy me food, but would come home with cases of beer.
 He did not clean house.
 Instead, I cleaned after him, and his drunk friends, including laundry.
 Ever cleaned after a drunk?
 He never spent time with me other than to watch a western, while he continued to drink, and then he would leave for a bar or a party.
 He'd come home drunk with his friends, who would try to get in my bedroom, but I kept the door locked and braced a chair against it.
 Dad ended up marrying/divorcing two or three other women within a few years.
 Had it not been for my grandmother and aunts, I would have starved and never had gas to go to college, or buy what I needed, or any affection.
 One good thing came out of the entire experience when an English professor pulled me aside one day and said, "You can really write.
 Ever consider a career in writing."

 At eighteen, I had no clue what I was doing and had never been exposed to addiction.
 I tried to talk to Dad.
 I begged him to give up the beer.
 I begged him to stop going to those places and to stay home with me, but he refused and said, "I don't have a problem and can quit anytime."
-I stayed longer than I should have, but I couldn't reach him, so I left, and moved back in with my Mom.
+I stayed longer than I should have, but I couldn't reach him, so eventually I left, and moved back in with my Mom.
 Within a year, I met my husband and soon married at age twenty-one.
 Dad came for my wedding, gave me away, then quickly left.
 It was as if he'd never been there.
 If I didn't have the pictures to prove it, no one would believe me.
 When my daughter was born, on my Dad's birthday, he didn't come to see her.
 I sent him a picture, but he wouldn't travel to see me or his granddaughter.
 The same thing happened when my son was born.
 Besides a few phone calls, I didn't see Dad anymore.
 My kids never knew him.

 A couple years later, I received a phone call from a hospital in Whitesburg, Kentucky.
 They said they brought a man in, close to death, as a John Doe, and thought he might be my Father.
 Of course, I went.
 My Dad had gone through DT's, or delirium tremens, on his own, alone, and had tried to make it to my aunt's for help.
 She found him passed out in the yard covered in frost.
 In the hospital, he was placed under a warming blanket and wasn't expected to live, but survived, only to wake with severe brain damage.
 I thought it was the alcohol, but the doctor said it was from malnutrition.
 Dad had no alcohol in his system, but also no vitamins or evidence of food.
 I didn't know malnutrition would do that, but it will.